m2osw/communicatord/README.md

 The Communicator has its own protocol and we can access it using a protocol name as follow:

-* `sc:` -- basic stream connection
+* `cd:` -- basic stream connection
-* `scs:` -- secured stream connection
+* `cds:` -- secured stream connection
-* `scu:` -- basic datagram connection
+* `cdu:` -- basic datagram connection

 The address defines whether we have an IP based connection (TCP/IP or UDP/IP) or a Unix based connection (path to a socket).
-The `scs` protocol cannot be used with a Unix based connection (not available).
+The `cds` protocol cannot be used with a Unix based connection (not available).

 Whether the connection is local or remote is defined by the IP address.
-By default, the `scu` is limited to local connections (127.0.0.1).
-In most cases, the `scs` is used between data centers (i.e. within one center, it is assumed that a non-encrypted connection works just fine).
+By default, the `cdu` is limited to local connections (127.0.0.1).
+In most cases, the `cds` is used between data centers (i.e. within one center, it is assumed that a non-encrypted connection works just fine).